A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 \subsection{Summary of local linearised generalised filtering}

-In summary, generalised filtering under the local linear approximation~\ref{ap: local lin approx} optimises a Gaussian approximate posterior belief $q$ over hidden variables $\bx_t$ based on incoming data $\by_t$ and a generative model $p(\by_t,\bx_t)$ (or energy function $V=-\log p$) \eqref{eq: gen mod} with flows $\mathbf f, \mathbf g$ \eqref{eq: gen filt linearised flows}.
-The dynamics are as follows:
+In summary, generalised filtering under the local linear approximation~\ref{ap: local lin approx} optimises a Gaussian approximate posterior belief $q$ over hidden variables $\bx_t$ as one samples a time-series of observations $t\mapsto \by_t$.
+This dynamical updating is based upon a generative model $p(\by_t,\bx_t)$ \eqref{eq: gen mod} and its associated energy function $V=-\log p$ with flows $\mathbf f, \mathbf g$ \eqref{eq: gen filt linearised flows}, as follows: